matthias-reis/carda-gatsby/content/articles/2024/05/cementation-anxiety-agnosiareign-en.md

 ![Cementation Anxiety – "Agnosiareign"](https://storage.googleapis.com/cardamonchai-media/2024-05-07/cementation-anxiety-agnosiareign-deborah-sheedy-soundsvegan-com-jpg-imagine-181808_21281a_1024_1001/640.webp 'Cementation Anxiety – "Agnosiareign"')

-While the project could still be loosely categorised as "Dark Ambient & Drone" when the first album came out, Kyle has now left genres behind entirely and created his own personal world of sound.
+While the project could still be loosely categorised as "Dark Ambient & Drone" when the last album came out, Kyle has now left genres behind entirely and created his own personal world of sound.
 The nine songs on this album have earned a name all of their own, which, in my opinion—could be the next thing in clubs and online zines all over the globe.

 "Cementation Anxiety" is more than just a band name.
 The two words describe the feeling you get when you're petrified, waiting for a reaction that happens shortly afterwards without you being able to do anything about it.
 The music takes hold of you from the very first note and carries you through a story that grips you until the last note and never lets go.